zcp1997/telegram-cf-dns-bot/README.md

 cd telegram-cf-dns-bot
 ```

-2. Fill in the configuration information
+2. Fill in your configuration details:

    - Replace `your_telegram_token_here` with your Telegram Bot Token
    - Replace `your_api_token_here` with your Cloudflare API Token
-   - Replace user IDs in `ALLOWED_CHAT_IDS` with your allowed user IDs
+   - Replace the user IDs in `ALLOWED_CHAT_IDS` with your allowed users

-3. Build and start using Docker Compose:
+3. Build and start with Docker Compose:

 ```bash
 docker compose build
 docker compose up -d